TNET-SNU/mmTLS/README.md

 ```

 It will change the same index page to include more resources.
-(Since chromium is based on GUI, click and re-type other resource on chromium is more cumbersome task than directly modifying the same index page on the server.)
+(Since chromium is based on GUI, clicking and re-typing other resource on chromium is a more cumbersome task than directly modifying the same index page on the server.)

 # Figure 16 - mmTLS